blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 37. Eldritch blast: Crackling black energy bursts from your hand as you make a ranged spell attack which deals 4d6 damage.
 38. Black tentacles: A portal opens until the start of your next turn and black tentacles emerge to force all creatures within 10ft to make a STR save against being dragged into the portal and taking 2d6 damage until they succeed again to escape.
 39. Demon Swarm: A portal opens and 1d4+1 demons step out, loyal to no one.
-40. Silence: You and every creature in sight become mute until you dismiss this spell.
+40. Shut: Until you dismiss this spell by opening your mouth, everyone within 60ft cannot open theirs.
 41. Duplicate Spell: Cast one other spell you know, only exhausting this one.
 42. Bulk up: For the next hour one creature you touch grows incredibly muscular, gaining a 20 in STR and CON scores.
 43. Compelled Chorus: So long as you continue singing this song, all creatures who can hear it must spend an action singing along.